hdlguy/alinx/petalinux/readme.md

-# Commands to burn Petalinux into the flash prom
+# Commands to burn Petalinux into the flash prom (not used)

 petalinux-package --boot --u-boot --fpga ../../implement/results/top.bit --format MCS